m3dev/fluent-plugin-http-list/README.md

     curl -X POST -d 'json=[{"fish":"catfish","user":23},{"fish":"elephantfish","user":23}]' \
       http://localhost:8888/fish.tracker

-Each event will go to your output plugins as an individual event.
+Each event in the list will be sent to your output plugins as an individual event.

 ## Copyright